vbaliga165/PickMyChamp/README.md

+# PickMyChamp
-PickMyChamp is a utility to generate the best choice of champion in a game of League of Legends (LoL).
+Utility to generate the best choice of champion in a game of League of Legends (LoL).

 ![Project Sample](SampleOutput.png)

+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details

 ### How does it work?